CognisynAI/Mission/README.md

 ### **COOPERATIVE AI:**
 [Cooperative AI](https://www.cooperativeai.com/) is key to improving human and AI cooperation capabilities and creating and impactful bill of rights.

 Cooperative AI differs from current approaches to AI development where cooperation is a super structure built on a single agent system.
 Instead, Cooperative AI proposes a multi-agent systems approach, drawing on game theory, complex systems design, environmental science, law, ethics, policy work, education, learning, and inclusivity to advance both AI cooperation and human cooperation.

 Important tools for exploration include NetLogo - a multi-agent programmable modeling environment, and DeepMind's Melting Pot - a multi-agent simulation framework designed to test the cooperative and competitive abilities of AI agents in complex, dynamic environments.
-DM provides a rich platform for simulating interactions in diverse scenarios, enabling better understanding and improvement of the collaborative capabilities of AI, non human organisms/ecosystems, and people.
-Leveraging Melting Pot to create a global simulation/game aimed at cooperatively crafting a Bill of Rights For A More THan Human World in the AI era involves some innovative steps.
+Mewlting Pot is a rich platform for simulating interactions in diverse scenarios, enabling better understanding and improvement of the collaborative and cooperative capabilities of AI, non human organisms/ecosystems, and people.
+Melting Pot would be a powerful framework in a global simulation/game aimed at cooperatively crafting a Bill of Rights For A More THan Human World in the AI era, but integration would involve some innovative steps.

 ### **REGENERATIVE ECONOMICS**
 [Regenerative Economics](https://mirror.xyz/austinwadesmith.eth/tv9z1XXrtqQxDIxE8FygZ_W39NpkQJkVfrtjCtdbzA8